Erich Kulka: Concentration camps

 In 1939 after the outbreak of World War II, he was arrested by the Gestapo for anti Nazi activity in Špilberk prison, an old castle on the hilltop in Brno, Southern Moravia.
 Later during the war he was transferred and managed to survive throughout five-and-a-half years in other concentration camps: Dachau, Sachsenhausen, Neuengamme, and 28 months in Auschwitz, from 1942 to 1945.
 In Auschwitz – Birkenau he worked with Ota Kraus and other Jewish prisoners in a workshop.
 Thanks to his position in the maintenance squad he had access to most of the Birkenau camps, so he could help fellow prisoners, act like a messenger, carry medicines and letters concealed in the hollow handles of his tools and even meet his wife and son in what came to be called the "Czech family camp".
-They arrived on September 1943 on a transport of 5,007 people from Theresienstadt.
+They arrived in September 1943 on a transport of 5,007 people from Theresienstadt.
 It was different from other transports: there was no selection and gassing, families were allowed to stay together, they were not shaved and they received old civilian clothes and shoes rather than striped prison grabs and wooden clogs and were not sent outside to perform hard forced labor.
 They could write to friends left behind in order to reassure them that conditions at the work camp Birkenau, near Neu-Berun, were bearable.
 This was the real reason for their lenient treatment which ended after six months by brutal liquidation of the family camp.

 During the evacuation of Auschwitz in January 1945, Kulka managed to survive a three-day death march, and to escape while their train passed in Czechoslovakia together with his twelve-year-old son, Otto Dov Kulka.
 After a series of risky episodes, in constant fear of betrayal, they ended up sheltering with the Frýdl family in the mountain village of Liptál.

 Erich Kulka's father, Siegbert, had been taken to Sachsenhausen concentration camp as early as 1941, and perished there.
 Other transports from Theresienstadt to Auschwitz were selected and gassed in the regular way—thus perished Kulka's mother, Malvína, and two sisters Elisabeth and Josephine; his brothers Otto and Albert survived.
 His wife, Elly, was transferred to Stutthof and died during an escape attempt.
 After the war both Erich and Otto changed their surnames to Kulka to honor their wife and mother.